Olga Neuwirth: Style

+Openness

+Usually assigned to the category of contemporary classical music, her works since the late 1980s have sought to transcend the genre restrictions imposed by the music business.
+She has drawn from a range of sources for inspiration, including "art, architecture, literature and music, intellectual history, psychology, natural science, and everyday reality".
+Her aim has been to create works that are both distinctive and multidimensional.
+For example, in Le Encantadas o le avventure nel mare delle meraviglie (2014), Neuwirth has been described as creating a "fictional adventure novel through multiple spatial sound effects", drawing on Herman Melville's novella The Encantadas (1894) and Luigi Nono's sound world, especially that of his 1984 Prometeo.
+The starting point of this composition is an acoustical survey (Neuwirth: "preservation of acoustic heritage") of the Chiesa San Lorenzo in Venice.

+In the 1990s, Neuwirth began crossing genre boundaries between theatrical drama, opera, radio drama, performance art and video.
+She has expressed interest in a broad spectrum of stimuli and possibilities of expression.
+This has been reflected in the titles of her works, for example in The Outcast, a musicstallation-theater with video.

+Innovative means

-Interested in a broad spectrum of stimuli and possibilities of expression, Neuwirth was already crossing genre boundaries between theatrical drama, opera, radio drama, performance art and video in the 1990s.
-This was reflected in the titles of her works, for example in The Outcast – a musicstallation-theater.
-Neuwirth often set herself the goal of breaking up established forms of concert presentation in order to arrive at a “fluid form”.
-For example, during the breaks in her two “portrait concerts” at the 1998 Salzburg Festival, the sound of wind-up toy instruments on a reinforced metal plate was transmitted into the concert hall’s auditorium by means of several loudspeakers, with visuals projected live onto a screen, creating an immersive listening experience.
-In addition, “prompt texts” for the audience’s behavior, written by Jelinek, were inserted into the work.
-Neuwirth’s works contain an explicit expansion of the artistic effect from the concert hall into public spaces, for example in Talking Houses (1996), a sound installation for shops along the main square of Deutschlandsberg, Austria (created jointly with Hans Hoffer), and in the sound installation ...le temps désechanté ... ou dialogue aux enfers (2005) at the Place Igor Stravinsky in Paris.
+Neuwirth often set herself the goal of breaking up established forms of concert presentation in order to arrive at a "fluid form".
+For example, during the breaks in her two "portrait concerts" at the 1998 Salzburg Festival, the sound of wind-up toy instruments on a reinforced metal plate was transmitted into the concert hall's auditorium by means of several loudspeakers, with visuals projected live onto a screen, creating an immersive listening experience.
+In addition, "prompt texts" for the audience’s behavior, written by Jelinek, were inserted into the work.

+Neuwirth's works have expanded from the concert hall into public spaces, for example in Talking Houses (1996), a sound installation for shops along the main square of Deutschlandsberg, Austria (created jointly with Hans Hoffer), and in the sound installation ...le temps désechanté ... ou dialogue aux enfers (2005) at the Place Igor Stravinsky in Paris (near the Stravinsky Fountain).
 For this latter work, commissioned in 2005 by IRCAM Paris, a motion-capture camera was used to allow electroacoustic sounds to interact with the streams of people moving through the square.
 As the number of passers-by rose, a musical transformation was set in motion.
 However, the Paris police ultimately ordered the sound installation to be shut down.

-The composer's preoccupation with the intersections between music and visual art culminated in 2007 with her participation in the documenta 12 contemporary art exhibition, for which she produced a sound/film installation.
-In addition, she has continually expanded the field of her activities by writing texts and film scripts, and producing short films, performances and photo series.